pandoc-scholar/pandoc-scholar/README.md

 License
 -------

-Copyright © 2016–2017 Albert Krewinkel and Robert Winkler except for the following components:
+Copyright © 2016–2018 Albert Krewinkel and Robert Winkler except for the following components:

 - HTML template: © 2016 Andrew G. York and Diana Mounter
-- JATS support: © 2015–2016 Martin Fenner
+- dkjson: © 2010-2013 David Heiko Kolf
+- lua-filters: © 2017-2018 John MacFarlane, Albert Krewinkel, Jesse Rosenthal, and Greg Tucker-Kellogg

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software